How To Maintain Stable Blood Sugar Levels

-The higher your blood glucose is over the span of two to three months, the more HbA1c you will have.
+The higher your blood glucose is for two to three months, the more HbA1c you will have.

 Getting an HbA1c (A1c) test at least twice a year is a good way to determine your average blood sugar for the previous two to three months.
 The hemoglobin A1c (HbA1c) test determines a person’s glucose control.
 Aside from blood sugar, HbA1c is also determined by genetics and the lifespan of your white blood cells.